simsoll/frontend-first-assignment/handover/handover.md

 #### Purchase page
-![Gestalt sketch of the product page\label{gestalt-purchase-page}](./images/purchase-page.jpg) Figure \ref{gestalt-purchase-page} has been marked five points of interest
+![Gestalt sketch of the product page\label{gestalt-purchase-page}](./images/purchase-page.jpg)

+Figure \ref{gestalt-purchase-page} has been marked three points of interest

 1. Similarity: The purchase elements follows the same pattern as the widgets and products by following a design template.
 2. Cross-site similarity: The purchase icon is shared between the purchase elements and the purchase widget on the front page.
 3. Symmetry: The purchase page is symmetric.